dongjs/dongjs.github.io/_articles/literary-history/boston-bewicks.md

 ---

+## Introduction

+This chapter counterposes the magazine-work of Samuel Goodrich and Nathaniel Hawthorne.
+These two men had very different approaches to textual editing and production.
+Nevertheless, it was a magazine--the *American Magazine of Useful and Entertaining Knowledge*--that brought them into sustained contact (and conflict) for the first time.
+Studying Hawthorne's short tenure as editor of the AMUEK in 1836 reveals the contours of a network of "penny" magazine producers in which he and his predecessor Alfred Bradley participated.
+Copying was bimodal and bidirectional: text *and* image flowed between London, Paris, and the eastern seaboard cities of the United States.
+In what follows, I undertake a combination of close and distant reading of illustrations.

+Facts about

+- Start and end dates
+- Frequency
+- Price
+- Circulation and popularity
+- Origin of phrase "useful *and* entertaining" knowledge
+- Presence or absence of reader mailbags (origin of the same)

+Implicit theories of:

+- Illustration
+- Affiliating with a particular style (e.g. Bewick)
+- Childhood and education
+- "Universalism"
+- Science
+- Race and culture
+- Political controversy
+- Public sphere

+Material evidence for:

+- Wood engraving reuse
+- "Viral" passages

+Context regarding:

+- The existing literature on Hawthorne as editor
+- Victorian visual culture and science
+- Print technology
+- History of capitalism

 ## A Patron Saint

 The dog days of Summer 1835 had rolled around, and with them the twelfth issue of the inaugural volume of the *American Magazine of Useful Knowledge*, before formal respects were paid to the publisher's namesake: